Sexual abuse is the primary causes of post-traumatic stress disorder among female service members

 “Much of the information about the extent and cost of the (military sexual trauma) problem, along with the government’s reluctance to prosecute offenders and treat victims, is not in the public sphere,” the lawsuit states.
 “The public has a compelling interest in knowing this information, given the potential enormity of the problem, the emotional and financial cost that it imposes on military service members and the increasing number of women serving in Afghanistan and Iraq.”

-Posted by Yanira Farray on Dec 14 2010, With 0 Reads, Filed under Vet News.
+Posted by Yanira Farray on December 14, 2010, With 579 Reads Filed under Veterans.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.